BetterThanTomorrow/calva/docs/site/live-share.md

 as well.
 If you use any of the supported configuration, this will be pretty much automatic.

+!!!
+Note "You need to enable the LiveShare support"
+    Due to [an issue in the LiveShare API](https://github.com/MicrosoftDocs/live-share/issues/4551), for some users, this feature stops Calva from connecting the REPL.
+Therefore the support is disabled by default.
+The setting is `calva.useLiveShare`.

 This is what a typical scenario looks like:

 1. **The host** jacks-in.